-On or about April 1, 2019, we mailed to our beneficial shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2019 Proxy Statement and 2018 Annual Report and vote online.
-Registered shareholders will be furnished a printed copy of the 2019 Proxy Statement and 2018 Annual Report by mail.
+On or about April 1, 2021, we mailed to our beneficial shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2021 Proxy Statement and 2020 Annual Report, vote online, and how to request a paper copy.
+Shareholders who receive that notice will not receive a paper copy of the proxy statement and annual report on Form 10-K or a proxy card unless they request one.